 Pros:

-- Unmatched business/legal integration
+- Unmatched business and legal integration

 - Excellent for deal due diligence